anaaya2302/me-vs-CS231n/Notes/Optimization.md

 This way, if you need to change direction, you'll need to keep getting that gradient over and over to make meaningful changes.
 Also, it prevents you from getting stuck in saddle points and local minima because you keep moving till you're out.
-Although momentum is standing on businesss, it still loses out if the loss landscape is really funky.
+Although momentum is standing on business, it still loses out if the loss landscape is really funky.
 Because the learning rate is constant, our step sizes don't adapt to the landscape.

 ### RMS prop
 This is momentum pro max.
 So remember how the learning rate makes everything go haywire if too high or too low?
 An added element to that is: a learning rate may be perfect for some parts of the loss landscape but absolute trash for others.
 So, we use algorithms like Root mean squared propagation (RMS prop) to make adaptive learning rates.